 Both cities provide various choices of super-lovely hotels with excellent value in term of money ratio.
 Hotels in Hanoi often follow original concepts with extremely personalized services, and you can find many “élégant” ancient buildings from French colonial time now turning to hotels.
 In HCMC, the backpacker’s hostels are located in Pham Ngu Lao Street and fancy hotels targeting business and high-end travelers can be found in District 1- the central district.

 When you are in a shopping heaven, it is a “bittersweet” truth that no matter how you don’t care about shopping, you will definitely “buy something” or “buy a lot of things” at the end of your Vietnam vacation.
-But don’t worry too much, with Vietnamese price level, you are making benefits.
+But don’t worry too much, with the Vietnamese price level, you are making benefits.
 Hanoi and HCMC, basically, offer similar products (expecting for winter clothes, you should buy in Hanoi as HCMC is not cold at all).
-Talking about differences, Hanoi is reputable with the handmade products, silks, and crafts.
-Tailor-made silver accessories are super good and can be found on Hang Bac street in the Old Quarters.
+Talking about differences, Hanoi is reputable with handmade products, silks, and crafts.
+Tailor-made silver accessories are super good and can be found on Hang Bac Street in the Old Quarters.
 In Hanoi’s Old Quarter, the streets are still named according to pre-colonial times.
 Each one of them is specialized in a certain type of products like shoes, silk and silver items.
 Souvenirs, textiles and other unique handmade items are also common.
 Ho Chi Minh City, with its modern style, is the heaven of brands, from local and indie brands to international brands.
-All the most luxurious things from Chanel, LV, Rolex etc. sit in HCMC’s fancy shopping malls.
+All the most luxurious things from Chanel, LV, Rolex, etc. sit in HCMC’s fancy shopping malls.
 There’s nothing you can’t find in this metropolis.
 In Ho Chi Minh City you can haggle pretty much anything in the world-famous Ben Thanh Market.

 Hanoi is affected by Vietnamese traditional cultures more, so traditional values still dictate most of the behavior of people in Hanoi.
 It creates the unique elegance in each Hanoian, also the first feeling of a bit more blunt and formal attitude than further south.
 The influence of other cultures, especially American and French, on the other hand, had a great impact in Ho Chi Minh City.
-Innovation and modernism are encouraged and in general, everyone is more open to engage with foreigners.
+Innovation and modernism are encouraged and in general, everyone is more open to engaging with foreigners.

 Sightseeing and Day trips